-- 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
-Click on System, and click on IPv4 Setup. - 3.
+- 1. Log into your switch management page (see "Access your switch management page" on page 11). - 2.
+Click on System, IP Address, and in the IPv4 address table for the VLAN1 interface, click on Modify. - 3.
 Review the settings.
-When you have completed making changes, click Apply to save the settings. - System MAC Address: Displays the switch MAC address information. - System IP Address: Enter the new switch IP address. (e.g. 192.168.200.200) - System Subnet Mask: Enter the new switch subnet mask. (e.g. 255.255.25.0) - System Default Gateway: Enter the default gateway IP address. (e.g. 192.168.200.1 or typically your router/gateway to the Internet). - System IP Mode: Click the drop-down list and select Static to manually specify your IP address settings or DHCP to allow your switch to obtain IP address settings automatically from a DHCP server on your network.
+When you have completed making changes, click Apply to save the settings. - Interface: Displays the VLAN interface the IP interface settings are assigned. - MAC Address: Displays the switch MAC address information. - IP Address: Enter the new switch IP address. (e.g. 192.168.200.200) - Subnet Mask: Enter the new switch subnet mask. (e.g. 255.255.255.0) - System IP Mode: Click the drop-down list and select Static to manually specify your IP address settings or DHCP to allow your switch to obtain IP address settings automatically from a DHCP server on your network. - DHCP Auto Configuration: If you need to automatically update the switch configuration files via a remote server, the DHCP Auto Configuration feature is available for this purpose via the DHCP server.
+Your IP address settings must enable the DHCP client so that this feature can operate with your DHCP server.